argho1/stickeyBusiness/README.md

         './Router_Carton_Stickers_PDF',   :  To store finished carton stickers.
         './templates_JSON',               :  To make changes to the template.
         './ExcelData',                    :  To put excel files which will be used to create stickers.
-        './ModelExcelData',               :  Contains model data that can be used to test the software, copy files from this folder                                                 and put it in ./ExcelData to use them.
+        './ModelExcelData',               :  Contains model data that can be used to test the software, copy files from this folder andput it in ./ExcelData to use them.
    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>